 Since 2009 and the financial crisis, mortgage companies have had to make their lending criteria more robust amidst the accusations from some quarters that irresponsible lending was partly to blame for the crash.
 The regular income that you can prove is what your scope for borrowing will be based on, typically on the basis of it being 5 times your self employed or PAYE income.

 The same basic rules still apply after your bankruptcy has fallen off of your credit file (usually in 6 years), but the chances are that if you’ve only recently begun enjoying a clear credit file, your score will be pretty low.
-This puts your application into the slightly complicated category, but it shouldn’t affect how much you can borrow too much, though you could be looking at figure closer to 4x your gross income.
+This puts your application into the slightly complicated category, but it shouldn’t affect how much you can borrow too much, though you could be looking at a figure closer to 4x your gross income.

 Another factor that can boost your gross income figure is if your partner, husband or wife also works, as their income can be included in a joint application.
 Mainstream lenders might not give full weight to the 2nd income, but it will certainly increase your base figure.